What is Wrong with Continual Learning in Medical Image Segmentation?: Problem formulation

-Differences in the sample distributions can manifest in various ways.
-Van de Ven and Tolias introduce three continual learning scenarios \cite{van2019three}.
-These are outlined in Figure \ref{figure:learning_scenarios} for the case of prostate segmentation on T2-weighted MRI.
-In the \emph{incremental task scenario}, both the input and label spaces can vary, and usually task identity information is provided.
+Differences in the sample distributions can manifest in various ways. van de Ven et al. \cite{van2022three} introduce three continual learning scenarios.
+These are demonstrated in Figure \ref{figure:learning_scenarios} for the case of prostate segmentation on T2-weighted MRI.

+In the \textit{incremental task scenario}, both the input and label spaces can vary, and usually task identity information is provided.
 For the exemplary task, the network would segment the prostate central gland for task 1, and the peripheral zone for task 2.
-This scenario does not make much sense in practice for image segmentation.
-In the \emph{incremental class scenario}, new classes would be learned sequentially.
-Whilst only the class for the central gland can be learned with dataset 1, an additional class for the peripheral zone is learned with dataset 2, and the final model can segment both classes.
-This scenario would be interesting to explore, but would only be meaningful under certain specific circumstances, and adapting the architecture would be required each time a new class is to be learned.
-Finally, in the \emph{incremental domain scenario}, the knowledge learned by deep neural networks is the same semantically, but there are differences in terms of image characteristics, that is to say that $\mathcal{X}_i \simeq \mathcal{X}_j$ and $\mathcal{Y}_i = \mathcal{Y}_j$.
-We argue that this is the most prevalent scenario in practice for medical imaging, as it comes into play each time a system must learn incrementally from images acquired from different sources and/or at a different time, and focus on this scenario for the rest of this work.
+This scenario is not seen frequently for image segmentation.
+In the \emph{incremental class scenario}, new classes are incrementally added to the label space.
+In our example, Whilst only the class for the central gland can be learned with dataset 1, an additional class for the peripheral zone is learned with dataset 2, and the final model can segment both classes.
+This scenario is interesting to explore, but only meaningful under certain specific circumstances, and adapting the architecture is required each time a new class is introduced.
+Finally, in the \emph{incremental domain scenario}, the knowledge learned is the same semantically, but there are differences in terms of image characteristics, that is to say that $X_i \simeq X_j$ and $Y_i = Y_j$.
+We argue that this is the most prevalent scenario in practice for medical imaging, as it comes into play each time a system must learn incrementally from images acquired from different sources and/or at different times.
+We thus focus on this scenario for the rest of this work.

-A \emph{domain} is a set of image characteristics which are particular of the acquisition source but independent of the content of interest.
-For instance, images obtained with one MR machine may be darker than those obtained with another, and the region of interest may be captured from a slightly different angle depending on the acquisition protocol.
+A \emph{domain} $\mathcal{D}$ is a set of image characteristics that are particular to the acquisition source but independent of the content of interest.
+For instance, images obtained with one MR machine may have a different contrast than those obtained with another, and the ROI may be captured from a slightly different angle depending on the acquisition protocol.